 Many things that can keep a parent from seeing their child.
-To ensure visitation rights a parent can seek legal help.
+To ensure visitation rights, a parent can seek legal help.
 By getting legal help, parents will gain a better understanding of their rights and how to establish those rights.

 Establishing Visitation Rights

 Visitation rights can be determined by the agreement of both parties or by a court order.
 In amicable settings between the parents, it is possible that a visitation agreement can be created.
 The key to the agreement is to make sure that it covers all of the different scenarios that can arise.
 It is common for disputes to arise while co-parenting your child.
-Therefore, a well-written document is important to resolve disputes.
+Therefore, a well-written document is essential to resolve disputes.
 The agreement needs to be enforceable for both parties.

-In order for an agreement to work, legal help may be necessary.
+For an agreement to work, legal help may be necessary.
 The document should make sure that all parts of the agreement are enforceable.
 There should be few questions about what a parent’s visitation rights; what is included and what is not included.
 A well-written document with proper language can prevent disputes from happening.

 Length and timing of visitation, supervision during the visitation and how any violations are handled are commonly included in the court order or agreement.
 A good visitation agreement can also be changed if the situations surrounding the parents or child change.